The Secret Behind McDonald's Fries

 How Common Are Neonicotinoid Residues in Potatoes

-- Residues were measured using standardized USDA testing protocols
+- Testing followed standardized USDA residue protocols

-Environmental Impact and Bee Population Collapse
+Environmental Impact and Bee Population Decline

-Observed impacts include:
+Observed effects include:

-- Disruption of bee navigation and foraging behavior
+- Disrupted navigation and foraging in bees

-- Reduced colony survival rates
+- Reduced colony survival

-- Long-term ecosystem instability
+- Broader ecosystem instability

 Human Exposure and Early Life Risks